 The program accepts students with a variety of undergraduate degrees including majors in the biological sciences, chemistry, mathematics, computer science and statistics.
 Students with a laboratory focus have typically completed courses in general biology, general chemistry, organic chemistry, physics, statistics, and mathematics through calculus.
 Students with analytical interests have typically completed advanced courses in mathematics, statistics, and/or computer science.

-During the second year, students begin research in their dissertation laboratory and take specialty courses relevant to the area of research conducted in that laboratory.
-Second-year courses include the advanced seminar-style courses, 741 and 742.
 Dissertation research is performed under the supervision of a program faculty member and is tailored to meet the interests and training objectives of the individual student.

-Degree Requirements: please see "Requirements for Degrees" beginning on Page 27.
+Degree Requirements: Please see "Requirements for Degrees" beginning on Page 24.